shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/developing/toolkit-core-event-daemon.md

 ---
 layout: default
-title: How can I load different Toolkit Core modules using the Shotgun Event Daemon?
+title: How can I load different Toolkit Core modules using the ShotGrid Event Daemon?
 pagename: toolkit-core-event-daemon
 lang: en
 ---